escott-/micrologger/Readme.md

 Support for rotating files and/or sending to a logging collector fluentd (more to come)

-Add to the top of your koa application:
+Add to the top of your koa application and pass in the koa app:

 ```js
 const logger = require('micrologger');
 logger(app);
 ```
-This will give you application and request logs:
+This will give you all application and request logs:

-Make sure to pass NODE_ENV=development for local development that will log to the console
+Make sure to pass NODE_ENV=development for local development for console logs

 That is all you need for micrologger to start collecting and sending logs.